How to Setup GPS Rescue Mode in Betaflight

 Settings for GPS Rescue mode are available in the Failsafe tab.

 Throttle minimum, Throttle maximum, Throttle hover – these are the min, max and hover throttle values you want to use during Rescue mode.
 Set maximum so the quad isn’t too fast/jerky (it should be above your hover point), set min to keep the props spinning at a reasonable rate (it should be lower than your hover point).
+I left Throttle Min/Max at default.

-To set hover point, you need to determine an accurate value.
-Test your quad and see at exactly what throttle it hovers (just enough throttle to keep the quad afloat), literally every quad is different.
+To set Throttle Hover, you need to determine an accurate value.
+Test fly your quad and see at exactly what throttle it hovers (just enough throttle to keep the quad afloat), literally every quad is different.
 Use the “Throttle %” OSD element to get the exact value instead of just guessing.
 According to info in the pull request, “the correct value should cause the quad to climb a bit while in level mode… If these values are set too low, the quad will drop early in the rescue – possibly into the water!”.

 Beware that GPS Rescue WILL NOT work for that flight if you arm before getting a satellite lock (because it doesn’t know the home position).

 If you have trouble getting these many sats (or it takes a long time), check out my tutorial on how to boost your GPS receiver performance.
-Get a new GPS if you must, they only cost $10-$15, a great investment for protecting your $300 quad!
+Get a new GPS if you must, they only cost $15, a great investment for protecting your $300 quad!

-• are we getting closer to the home, and we didn’t hit an obstacle
+- Are we getting closer to the home, and we didn’t hit an obstacle?

 If any of these conditions are not met, it will abort rescue mode and your quad will just disarm and drop to the ground.
 So yea, it’s not ideal if you are flying over unrecoverable places like ocean or mountains, but generally, it should be on for safety reasons.